 Most cold brew coffee recipes use a 7:1 water to coffee ratio.
 In other words, for every liter of water you’re going to use about 140 grams of coffee.
 Here we’re making a half batch, so we are only grinding 70 grams.
 (If you don’t have a scale this is slightly less than a cup of ground coffee.
 Read Five Reasons to Own a Coffee Scale while you find your measuring cup).

-You’re going to use the same grind size as a French Press.
-That’s 35 on a Baratza Virtuoso.
+You’re going to use a medium-coarse grind, about the same grind size as a French Press.

 Step 2: Add Water